danekshea/blockchain-migration-tool-backend/README.md

 ```bash
 pm2 start npm --name "minter" -- run minter
 ```
+# Features
+## Token Offsets
+Tokens can be minted with offset token IDs meaning that if tokenID 1 on originChain can become tokenID 10001 on destination chain.
+Use caution when using this feature as it can lead to collisions and lack of traceability if the mapping data is lost.

+## Address Mapping
+Address mapping is supported where a wallet address on the origin chain can be mapped to a different address on the destination chain.
+This is useful for example if you want to migrate tokens from a wallet to a smart contract or from a wallet that only works on the origin chain.
+Again, use caution when using this feature as it can lead to collisions and lack of traceability if the mapping data is lost.
+Additionally, make sure that you can verify the destination address.
+A fool proof way of doing this is asking the origin address to sign a message with the destination address.

 # Things to note
 * 50k mints is the limit with an API key, contact Partner Success if you need to up this limit.
 * There's the ability to offset the tokenIDs in the case that you don't want to mint tokenID:tokenID, be wary fo using this parameter and make sure you don't have collisions etc.
 * The Moralis SDK has issues with return values and types, at least within 2.22.0, this was previously experienced on another project within our team as well.
 In the end, I had to implement my own Axios requests.
 Beware if you try to leverage the Moralis SDK.
+* The tokenID offset and address mapping has been done upon entry into the DB for data integrity purposes and better type safety for the minter.

 ## Immediate to-do
 * Add intelligent gas estimation to the EVM minting side
 * More thorough testing of token offset parameter
+* Rectify variable shadowing

 ## Long-term to-do
 * Improve error logging, for example a duplicate mint just puts the whole message into the message field, ideally it should break down the stack etc.